top of page

 Children's books can help guide behavior and help kids adapt social skills and problem-solving strategies when faced with tough situations.
 The characters in stories can present good examples for children to relate to and emulate.
 According to respected early childhood education author Carol Copple and early education specialist Sue Bredekam, making text-to-self, text-to-text, and text-to-world connections can help children understand the story and use it to reflect on their own lives and problems.

-Children's books play a crucial role in supporting the social-emotional development of kids by encouraging positive behaviors, supporting moral development, and fostering empathy.
+Books play a crucial role in supporting the social-emotional development of children by encouraging positive behaviors, supporting moral development, and fostering empathy.

 What is Social Emotional Health?